-Home school parents often research and develop their own curriculum.
+Homeschool parents often research and develop their own curriculum.
 Searching for and buying the books and materials for all of a student’s subjects can be very time-consuming—and expensive.
-Other homeschoolers purchase an existing curriculum but must still map out a learning schedule and prepare lesson plans for the year.
-The demands of these responsibilities, plus anxiety about whether their children are learning everything they will need for college, are common reasons cited by homeschool families who have switched to virtual school.
+Other homeschool students purchase an existing curriculum but must still map out a learning schedule and prepare lesson plans for the year.
+The demands of these responsibilities, plus anxiety about whether their learners are obtaining everything they will need for college, are common reasons cited by homeschool families who have switched to virtual school.

 At a high-quality online school, students learn using a comprehensive curriculum planned by experienced education professionals and subject-matter experts.
 These educators develop objectives for the knowledge and skills students need to learn.
 Next, they select appropriate texts, resources, and learning materials, and then create lessons and meaningful practice activities designed to help students master each objective.
 Lessons may also include multimedia presentations and interactive learning tools.